Scaling SpotHero and the Future of Mobility

 One of the questions that I like to ask myself is “What would Elan five years from now do in this situation?”
 That really forces you to step outside of short term thinking and I’ve found it helps me operate at my best.

 A slight variation on that question when trying to evaluate two different things to do is “what will matter in five years?”
 Am I going to remember being at that event, meeting that person, closing that deal, or am I going to remember that I was Inbox Zero today?
-So that's two variations of a question I use on a personal level.
+Those are two variations of a question I use on a personal level.

 In terms of team decisions, the framework we use there is to try to think in extremes.
 On one hand do we shut this project down?
 On the other hand, do we have every single person in the company focus on this project?
 On one hand, do we have no resources, on the other hand, do we hire the best person in the world to go do this?
 By pushing the boundaries initially, you tend to get comfortable with some kind of decision in the middle.
 So that's often how I think about strategy and where we want to spend our time.